peterculture/culture-apparel-production/PRODUCTION-DASHBOARD-INFO.md

 - **Anthony + shop floor:** E9.1, E9.2, E9.3, E9.6, E9.7, E9.8 — tablets, connectivity, soak,
   guides, pilot.

-Staging is currently unreachable from browser automation.
-The Chrome extension needs permission on `cultureapparel--staging.sandbox.lightning.force.com`, `...my.salesforce-setup.com` and `...my.salesforce.com` before the staging pass can run.
+~~Staging is currently unreachable from browser automation.~~ **Corrected 2026-09-04 — staging is reachable, no permission grant needed.
+See §6 and §9.** The staging pass is not blocked.

 ---